xamarin/xamarin-forms-samples/GetStarted/Tutorials/LocalDatabaseTutorial/README.md

 ---
 name: Xamarin.Forms - Local Database Tutorial
-description: This sample demonstrates how to use the SQLite.NET NuGet package to incorporate local database operations into a Xamarin.Forms application.
+description: "This sample demonstrates how to use the SQLite.NET NuGet package to incorporate local database operations into a Xamarin.Forms application #getstarted"
 page_type: sample
 languages:
 - csharp